Kristinita/KristinitaPelican/content/IT-articles/How-to-publish-your-package-to-PyPI-2018.md

 <a id="classifiers"></a>
 ### classifiers

 You can use solely classifiers from [this list](https://pypi.python.org/pypi?%3Aaction=list_classifiers).
-If no, you can't publish your package to PyPI.
+If no, you can’t publish your package to PyPI.

-Possibly, UNIX users can select classifiers via [pypi-classifiers GUI](https://github.com/mbr/pypi-classifiers), but [I can't set this program for Windows 10](https://github.com/mbr/pypi-classifiers/issues/2).
+Possibly, UNIX users can select classifiers via [pypi-classifiers GUI](https://github.com/mbr/pypi-classifiers), but [I can’t set this program for Windows 10](https://github.com/mbr/pypi-classifiers/issues/2).

 <a id="zip_safe"></a>
 ### zip_safe